NCAR/DART/docs/pages/Getting_Started.md

 low-order models, this may be possible with a Fortran function call, but for higher-order models, this is typically done outside of DART's execution control.
 However, the assimilation itself is conducted the same way for **all** models.
-For this reason, here we focus solely on the Lorenz 63 model here.
+For this reason, here we focus solely on the Lorenz 63 model.
 If so desired, see
 [The Lorenz 63 model: what is it and why should we care?](#Lorenz63) for more information on this simple yet surprisingly relevant model.
 See